Skip to main content

 Aims

-This module provides the student with the knowledge that underpins the specialist practice in Imaging with Ionising Radiation in the third year of MSc and gives the student the tools to undertake learning in the workplace.
+This module provides the student with the knowledge that underpins specialist practice in Nuclear Medicine in the third year of the Scientist Training Programme (STP), and gives the student the tools to undertake project based learning in the workplace.

 Outline Of Syllabus